vmware-tanzu/velero/site/docs/master/start-contributing.md

 You may join the Velero community and contribute in many different ways, including helping us design or test new features.
 For any significant feature we consider adding, we start with a design document.
 You may find a list of currently in progress new designs here: https://github.com/vmware-tanzu/velero/pulls?q=is%3Aopen+is%3Apr+label%3ADesign.
 Feel free to review and help us with your input.

+You can also vote on issues using :+1: and :-1:, as explained in our [Feature enhancement request][3] and [Bug issue][4] templates.
+This will help us quantify importance and prioritize issues.

 For information on how to connect with our maintainers and community, join our online meetings, or find good first issues, start on our [Velero community](https://velero.io/community/) page.

 Please browse our list of resources, including a playlist of past online community meetings, blog posts, and other resources to help you get familiar with our project: [Velero resources](https://velero.io/resources/).